vendia/examples/features/share/smart-contracts/README.md

 </details>

 ## Step 1 - Create a Universal Application
 Before exploring smart contract functionality, you'll first want to create a [Uni](https://www.vendia.net/docs/share/dev-and-use-unis#what-is-a-uni).
-A Uni is what allows the Loan Originator and the Loan Servicer to share data and code (i.e. smart contracts) with each other in real-time and with control.
+A Uni is what allows the Lender and the Servicer to share data and code (i.e. smart contracts) with each other in real-time and with control.

 To create a Uni using the Share CLI: